 Laws to protect owners and tenants

 Since the Opal incident, the NSW government has drafted regulations aimed at tightening the rules for private certifiers.
-Under the new Building and Development Certifiers Regulation 2019, every part in the construction process, from those drafting a design to the final builder, must registered and qualified, with a Building Commissioner being responsible for enforcing the new laws.
+Under the new Building and Development Certifiers Regulation 2019, every part in the strata construction and development process, from those drafting a design to the final builder, must registered and qualified, with a Building Commissioner being responsible for enforcing the new laws.

 However in the meantime, if you are intending on buying off the plan, you should protect yourself by carefully reading the contract and ensuring it:

 Do you have concerns regarding the construction quality of your new strata property?
-Get in touch with our team today for more information on our range of strata services or explore our document bank for more information.
+Get in touch with our team today for more information on our range of strata management services or explore our document bank for more information.